-During my time in telecommunications in the late 1990s, recruiting some specialist IT roles was a challenge and we used a scheme called the “Golden Hello” to attract people into key roles.
+During my time in telecommunications in the late 1990s, recruiting some specialist IT roles was a challenge and we used a scheme called the “Golden Hello” which is a signing bonus to attract people into key roles.
 I’ve heard this phrase again recently as employers pull out the stops to compete for talent.
 With the current recruitment challenges and skills shortages, this has made its return just at the right time.

-Over the last year the employment landscape in the UK has shifted dramatically.
-Workers are realising their importance in various industries.
-With the impact of Brexit and the pandemic, there is a massive shortage in Hospitality, logistics and care workers.
+Over the last year the employment landscape in the United Kingdom has shifted dramatically and workers are realising their importance in various industries.
 Employers need workers more than ever and employees know they are vital to the sustainability of businesses.
 This has seen the re-emergence of “Golden Hello’s”.

 What is a ‘’Golden Hello’’?

-A ‘’Golden Hello’’ is a signing on bonus used to entice in demand workers to take up employment within your business from a rival business.
+A ‘’Golden Hello’’ is a signing bonus used to entice in-demand workers to take up employment within your business from a rival business.
 This bonus is usually in the form of a large single cash payment that the employee will receive when they have joined your business.

-These bonuses have recently soared as high as £10,000 for registered night nurses in Scottish Care Home’s.
-This reflects how far recruitment are willing to go when compared to average wages for these jobs.
-These are short-term solutions for a long-term problem and workers must proceed with caution when accepting these offers.
+These golden hellos have recently soared as high as £10,000 for registered night nurses in Scottish Care Home’s.
+This is a sign of a recruitment crisis and reflects how far recruitment are willing to go when compared to average wages for these jobs.
+These are short-term solutions for a long-term problem and workers must proceed with caution when accepting this financial incentive.
 Contracts could include a training period or otherwise stated fixed period, where resignation during this time will require the worker to pay back the bonus partially or in full.
 Although this can be attractive, it is designed to plug urgent gaps quickly and can disregard other duties of care in the contract, such as training.

 It can be an effective tool for attracting highly skilled and sought-after professionals to an organisation, especially in competitive job markets.